Floloffel/Bassoon2425/mic_positions/concept_optimizer.md

 --> 11 parameters to be optimized

-steps (Work in progress):
+steps:
+* import meaasured 3d mic positions and distance measurements
+* only use points with measured distance
+* calculate sum of squarred errors
-* build a mic positions model with 11 parameters
+* build a mic positions model with parameters (offsets and tilt)
-* optimize those paramters
+* optimize those paramters for minimal sum of squarred errors
+* return optimized paramters and mic positions